Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-create.md

 )
 ```

-This function returns the list of Portal Azure service deployment lifecycles, also known as 'create flows', for a given time range.
+This function returns the list of Portal Azure service deployment life-cycles, also known as 'create flows', for a given time range.
-* Each create flow represents the lifecycle of a create with the beginning being marked by the moment the create blade is opened and ending the moment that the create has been concluded and logged by the Portal.
+* Each create flow represents the life-cycle of a create with the beginning being marked by the moment the create blade is opened and ending the moment that the create has been concluded and logged by the Portal.
 * Data for each create is curated and joined between Portal data logs and available ARM deployment data logs.

 <a name="create-telemetry-create-flow-functions-getcreateflows-common-use-cases"></a>
 #### Common Use Cases
-* Identifying the number of creates completed for a given Extension or for a particular Azure marketplace gallery package.
+* Identifying the number of creates completed for a given Extension or for a particular Azure Marketplace gallery package.
 * Calculating the percentage of successful creates initiated by an Extension's create blade.
 * Debugging failed deployments by retrieving error message information logged for failed creates.
 * Calculating the number of creates that were abandoned by the user before being initiated and completed.